-The Department of Oral and Maxillofacial Surgery at Texas A&M University Baylor College of Dentistry offers two Internships in Oral and Maxillofacial Surgery annually.
-The Internship is a full-time, one-year program with stipend, and begins July 1 and ends June 30.
+The Department of Oral and Maxillofacial Surgery at Texas A&M College of Dentistry offers two Internships in Oral and Maxillofacial Surgery annually.
+The Internship is a full-time, one-year program with stipend, and begins July 1st and ends June 30th.
 The Residency Program Director who oversees the internship program is Dr. Likith V. Reddy.

 The one-year pre-residency program focuses on training new dental graduates in minor oral and maxillofacial surgery, including dentoalveolar surgery, preprosthetic surgery, dentoalveolar trauma, management of odontogenic infections, exposure to dental implants, and management of the medically compromised patient.
-In addition, the intern will be covering call, and their clinical responsibilities are similar to the PGY1 resident.
+In addition, the interns cover call with clinical responsibilities similar to the PGY1 resident.

 Eligibility is limited to candidates who are U.S. Citizens or U.S. Permanent Residents, and who have earned a DDS or DMD degree from a U.S. Dental School accredited by the American Dental Association Commission on Dental Accreditation.

 Admission to the Oral and Maxillofacial Surgery Internship Program is competitive, with initial screening of candidates based upon previous academic performance, letters of recommendation, and professional experience.
-Interns will be chosen based upon the factors described above, and the results of a personal interview with the Oral and Maxillofacial Surgery Program Director and program faculty.
+Interns will be chosen based upon the factors described above, and the results of a personal interview with the program director and program faculty.